Lead Designer, Operations Dashboard

 A modular shoe needs custom ops.

 Svaroots sells a base sneaker plus swappable patches in regional Indian textiles.
 Five product types, each with its own lifecycle.
-The team was running all of it on spreadsheets and a generic Shopify backend.
+If launched today, a modular brand like Svaroots would be forced to run on spreadsheets and a generic Shopify backend.

 The ops team is flying blind.